Showing posts with label Arts and Cultural Heritage. Show all posts

 In the Quran, God appeared to Abraham and was told to make a sacrifice for his son, Ishmael.
 In the Bible, the son of Abraham to be sacrificed was Isaac.
 Then, just before Abraham ended his son's life, a lamb was replaced by God instead of his son.
 That was a test of faith given by God to Abraham, and he passed it faithfully.

-In a deeper sense and in today's significance, that son of Abraham may not be just a literal person but would be something in us that is valuable, a part of us that we are most attached to.
+In a deeper sense and in today's significance, the son of Abraham may not be just a literal person but something valuable in us, a part of us that we are most attached to.
 It could be an attachment to someone, a worldly possession, or obsolete thoughts.

 These attachments take away our precious time with God due to divided attention.
 When God tested Abraham to sacrifice his son, it was like God's telling Abraham to pay attention to Him and obey His will so that Abraham could follow wholeheartedly when his attention was undivided and to God alone.